CAMBRIDGE -- It seems the Monument Mountain girls swim team can thank its freshman standout for more than scoring points all season.

 Emma has a couple of rare traits that help her and the team be successful.
 Typically, freshmen are quiet and reserved, sometimes even hesitant to chime in with a one-liner.
 Not her.

 "[She’s] got a little bit of sass.
 It’s a good kind of sass," fellow Spartan Caroline Bissaillon said.
 "We’re all so super close from swimming all year round together, so we’re all kind of like one big unit.
-It’s good to have release like that."

 The other may have the Spartans thanking Emma a lot more in the years to come.

 The youngest of four stands a self-proclaimed 5-foot-1, while Maeve docks an inch.
 In swimming, where height and wingspan help determine how much water a swimmer can move, she’s the exception.

 She made state meet debut on Saturday and performed well.
 She bettered her seed time in the 100 butterfly, dropping more than a second off her seed time to finish 19th overall.
 She fell off a little in the 200 individual medley and finished 26th.

 "It’s kind of crazy because she is barely 5 feet [tall], and she’s insanely fast.
 I don’t get it," Maeve said.
 "I think it’s just she was meant to be a swimmer, but a short swimmer.
 I think she just works really hard like Rowan [Rice] said and really wants it."

 Some of her successful trip to states can be traced back to the time she spent swimming at the club level, routinely competing in front of large crowds and in heat-style races.

 But like many freshman, there were still lessons to be learned in her first varsity season.

 "Mostly team and how important they are to you because they’ve been through everything pretty much," Emma said.
 "It’s ben nice because we started, then we had rough patches and then we have really good days like [Saturday].
 So it’s nice."